 Even though Floridians are taking out more loans, the average loan amount isn’t much compared to the average personal loan in California.
 Californians, on average are borrowing $11,883 – that doubles the average in both Texas and Florida.

-Here are five tips to eradicate a looming personal loan.
+Here are six tips to eradicate a looming personal loan.

-- Balance transfer credit cards.
+Get a balance transfer credit card.
 Sometimes, credit card providers will offer interest-free and low balance transfer rates.
 This is a smart decision if you have a small amount to pay off on your loan.
 You’ll pay no interest if you can lock in a card with a 0% balance transfer rate, but, be careful to pay attention to the timeframe of the promotion.